ezraexe/animal-training-app/README.md

 ## Submission

-- Demo your presentation and do code reviews during class on 4/8/2025
+- Demo your presentation and do code reviews during class on 4/1/2025
-- Present your final project during class on 4/15/2025
+- Present your final project during class on TBD
-- **Due: 4/8/2025**
+- **Due: 4/1/2025**

 ## Getting Started